October 7, 2013

 CF: What can people expect from the poster sessions?

-CF: Tell me about the courses you teach at University of Texas.
+CF: Tell me about the courses you teach at the University of Texas.

 I teach a range of classes.
 One is on how search engines work. and how we can improve their design and innovate.
 I am teaching a class on crowdsourcing – one of the first in the country, I believe.
 I teach about big data computing called “Massive Text Analysis with MapReduce.”
 Plus a few in our professional masters program on information design among organizations, people, and technology.